pculture/miro-user-manual/en/configuring.rst

     Miro can play videos in the main view.
 If you check this, then Miro will play all videos in a separate detached window.

-.. index:: playback; resuming

-*Resume playing a video or audio item from the point it was last stopped*

-    When you stop playing a video or audio item, Miro can remember the point at which you stopped playing it.
-The next time you play the video or audio item, Miro will resume playing at that point.

-.. index:: playback; subtitles
+.. index:: playback; automatically enable subtitles

 *Automatically enable movie subtitles when available*

-    Miro will enable subtitles for movies.
+    Miro can automatically enable subtitles when they are available for the video you are watching.
+It picks the subtitle track labeled as default.
+If there isn't one labeled as default, then it picks the first one.

+.. index:: playback; continuous playback

 *Play video and audio items one after another*